-After playing Sea of Thieves for a couple of days, It’s pretty interesting to learn few things which can shape the way you play the game.
+After playing Sea of Thieves for a couple of days, It’s pretty interesting to learn things that can shape how you play the game.
 I had played with 4 crew, 2 crew, and even solo to understand how things are managed.
 In this post, I am sharing my bit of experience that should help you as well.

 Before you set sail, Stock up!
 If you have read out the guide to getting started with Sea of Thieves, you already know where I am pointing you to.
 Planks, Bananas, and Canon Balls are three important resources you will need every time.
-Every Player has the capacity to carry few of them, and so everytime you start, first move around the outpost to pick whatever number is possible for you.
-Eventually, you will have to make it a habit for you to keep collecting them.
+Every Player has the capacity to carry a few of them, and so every time you start, first move around the outpost to pick whatever number is possible for you.
+Eventually, you will have to make it a habit to keep collecting them.

 - Keep collecting these resources, especially bananas, from every island you visit.